QEC-pages/vecdec/README.md

 Additional parameters relevant for this mode:

-- `finC` optional filename to read the list of codewords from (default: empty, do not read)
+- `finC` optional filename to read the list of codewords from (default: empty, do not read).
+Notice that the energy of the codewords is not stored in the file, it will be recomputed.
+The codewords read are verified after reading; error will result if any codeword does not satisfy the orthogonality conditions, `H*c=0`, `L*c!=0` (this may happen, e.g., if an incorrect file was specified).
-- `outC` optional filename t write the full list of codewords to (default: empty, do not write)
+- `outC` optional filename t write the full list of codewords to (default: empty, do not write).
-- `maxC` maximum number of codewords to read/write/create (default: 0, no limit)
+- `maxC` maximum number of codewords to read/write/create (default: `0`, no limit).
-- `nfail` maximum weight of codewords above the minimum weight (default: 0, just keep the minimum weight codewords).  **TODO: rename this parameter -- right now it is shared with mode=0 and mode=1 but has different meaning!**
+- `dW` maximum weight of codewords above the minimum weight (default:
+  `0`, just keep the minimum weight codewords).
+Setting `dW=-1` suppresses the upper limit on the weight of codewords stored.
+- `dE` maximum energy of codewords above the minimum energy (default:
+  `-1`, no limit on the energy of codewords found).

 ## Export the matrices